International Parental Child Abduction

 Do not travel to Haiti due to kidnapping, crime, terrorist activity, civil unrest, and limited health care.
 Read the entire Travel Advisory.

-Country Summary: In July 2023, the Department of State ordered nonemergency U.S. government employees and their family members to leave the country due to security risks.
+On July 27, 2023, the Department of State ordered non-emergency U.S. government employees and their family members to leave Haiti due to safety risks.
+Haiti has been under a national state of emergency since March 2024.
+This state of emergency remains in effect.

 Kidnapping